- Propulsion:Gas 3.6L V6

 There is one difference, however.
 HiPer Strut, like Ford's RevoKnuckle, is designed specifically to mitigate torque steer.
 That's a problem you might encounter when hustling a front-wheel-drive car with a 310-horsepower V6.
 When you step up to all-wheel-drive, that's no longer a priority.
 As such, it is not included.

 The LaCrosse is offered in six trim levels named base, Preferred, Sport Touring, Essence, Premium, and Avenir, respectively.

 The list of standard features includes eight-way power-adjustable front seats, a spit-folding rear bench, two 12v power outlets (one front, one rear), active noise cancellation, keyless and remote start, leatherette seating surfaces, a leather-wrapped steering wheel, auto up/down front windows, auto down rear windows, fog lamps, heated outside mirrors, HID Xenon headlamps and 18” alloy wheels.

-At the other end of the spectrum, the Avenir trim boasts niceties including the V6 engine, a panoramic sunroof, and an upgraded Bose sound system.
+At the other end of the spectrum, the Avenir trim boasts niceties including the V6 engine, an air ionizer, a panoramic sunroof, and an upgraded Bose sound system.

 A handful of packages are available for buyers who choose the Essence or Premium trims.
 Buyers can add a panoramic moonroof, navigation with upgraded Bose audio, Lane Change Alert, Rear Cross Traffic Alert, adaptive cruise control, automatic parking assist, forward automatic braking and front pedestrian braking depending on trim level.
 The 20” wheel package (and its assorted handling upgrades) is also available on Essence and Premium models.